szabikaveres/dEX--Decentralised-Cryptocurrency-App/README.md

 Hi and Welcome to my Blockchain Bootcamp Graduation project.

-In this fully featured dEX, you can trade Cryptocurrencies, but what makes this different from other Cryptocurrency exchanges, is that this runs on a Blockchain and powered by Smart Contracts, as opposoed to traditional Exchanges like Coinbase and Binance, which runs on web-servers.
+In this DApp, you can trade ERC20 Cryptocurrencies, but what makes this different from other Cryptocurrency exchanges, is that this runs on a Blockchain and powered by Smart Contracts, as opposed to traditional Exchanges like Coinbase and Binance, which runs on web-servers.

 In this project we have smart contracts which are talking to the front-end application, so you can make some Cryptocurrency trades in a De-Centralised way.